Nithyaraaj21/openspace-organizer/README.md

 ## License

-Its public "you are free to go"
+It's public "You are free to go"

 ## Acknowledgments